 These cabanas do sell out in advance, so I recommend booking as early as you can!

-All in all, we enjoyed our stay at the Renaissance Aruba Resort & Casino.
+All in all, we enjoyed our stay at the Renaissance Wind Creek Aruba Resort.
 The hotels are laid-back and clean, and the service is good.
 The on-site restaurants are quality (though I do recommend exploring a bit of Oranjestad for food, too!), the beds are comfy, and the pool areas at both hotels are nicely laid out and clean.

 I like that the hotels offer an experience for everyone, whether you're traveling with kids, friends, or maybe on a honeymoon or anniversary trip.

 And the private island is wonderful in so many ways; the flamingos alone would convince me to stay at this hotel again!